Amanda-Palenchar/Real_Estate/README.md

 - Adding a TJs_store_count and Walmart_store_count column and merging the number of stores in a given piece of real estate's zip code into those columns
 - Investigating and removing specific outliers

-After these processes our finished dataframe was exported to a CSV file.
+After these processes, our finished dataframe was exported to a CSV file.
 Below is a sample of the dataframe after the ETL process.

 ![Clean_Real_Estate](Images/Clean_Real_Estate.png)